AdobeDocs/journey-optimizer.en/help/using/email/email-opt-out.md

 ---
 # Email opt-out management {#email-opt-out}

-In order to provide the capability to recipients to unsubscribe from receiving email communications, you must always include an **unsubscribe link** in every email sent out to recipients.
+When sending messages from journeys or campaigns, you must always ensure that customers can unsubscribe from future communications.
+Once unsubscribed, the profiles are automatically removed from the audience of future marketing messages.
 [Learn more on privacy & opt-out management](../privacy/opt-out.md)

-To do this, you can:
+To insert an unsubscription link in your email content, you can:

-* Insert a **link to a landing page** into an email in order to enable users to unsubscribe from receiving communications from your brand.
+* Insert a **link to a landing page**.
 It can be:

     * A **[!DNL Journey Optimizer] landing page**.
 [Learn how to add an opt-out landing page](../landing-pages/lp-use-cases.md#opt-out)

     * A **an external landing page**.
 [Learn how to add an external opt-out link](#opt-out-external-lp)

-* Add a **one-click opt-out link** into your email content.
-This link will enable your recipients to quickly unsubscribe from your communications, without being redirected to a landing page where they need to confirm their choice, which speeds up the unsubscribe process.
-[Learn how to add a one-click opt-out link](#one-click-opt-out)

 * Add an unsubscribe link in the email header.
-If the **[!UICONTROL List-Unsubscribe]** option is enabled at the channel surface level, the corresponding emails sent with Journey Optimizer will include an unsubscribe link in the email header.
+Enabling the **[!UICONTROL List-Unsubscribe]** option at the channel surface level adds an opt-out link in the email header.
 [Learn more on opt-out in email header](#unsubscribe-header)

+* Enable the **one-click opt-out link** for your email.
+Instead of message recipients scrolling the email to follow an unsubscribe link and process manually, they can unsubscribe directly from their mailbox interface, if that mailbox provider supports this capability.
+[Learn how to add a one-click opt-out link](#one-click-opt-out)

 >[!NOTE]
 >
 >Marketing-type email messages must include an opt-out link, which is not required for transactional messages.
-The message category (**[!UICONTROL Marketing]** or **[!UICONTROL Transactional]**) is defined at the [channel surface](../configuration/channel-surfaces.md#email-type) level and when creating the message).
+The message category - **[!UICONTROL Marketing]** or **[!UICONTROL Transactional]** - is defined at the [channel surface](../configuration/channel-surfaces.md#email-type) level and when creating the message.

 ## External opt-out {#opt-out-external-lp}